How to adjust textured 3D materials after LT conversion

 In this example, we'll make it 20% gray.

-If you want to work with a toned image, tone the layer instead of changing the layer color.
+If you want to work with a toned image, don't change the layer color, but tone the layer.

 Move the slider to adjust the shade.